 They’re looking for examples of how your mind works: how you reacted in an adverse situation or how you solved a difficult problem.
 Everyone has these stories; the tricky part is how to tell them.

-“College essays are very different than English assignments, where you have to analyze a play in the third person,” says Lisa K. Buchanan, a San Francisco-based essay advisor and writer.
+“Writing a college essay is very different than English assignments, where you have to analyze a play in the third person,” says Lisa K. Buchanan, a San Francisco-based essay advisor and writer.
 “They involve more intimacy.”

 She recommends high-school seniors read a sampling of literary nonfiction essays before starting their own college essay.
 “Go to the library.
 Get an anthology of essays, and read the first opening paragraph for inspiration,” she says.